pwangy/phase-3-project-ticket-triage/lib/notes/info.md

 - [ ] If factual: post get a badge of being Verified
 - [ ] If not factual: gets a badge of being Debunked
 - [ ] Badge = attribute which lives in the post, but updated through the Task
+- reviewer should be able to log in and check their list of tasks
+- view post by id, find 1
+- update task
+- update post
+- manage reviewers as a sub menu
+- identifiy who user is
+- see all posts
+  - see posts by inteactions
+  -
+- see all tasks
+  - by date

+b
+usub menu - find

 ## Stretch: